gnuw0rld69-netizen/fastapi-core-web-skelet/README.md

-# Production-ready Skelet for building Web/API apps built with FastAPI, JWT, MariaDB, and Redis
+# Production-ready Core Skelet for  Web/API apps built with FastAPI, JWT, MariaDB, and Redis

 ## Features